What is Emergency Management?

 Local Disaster Management Group (LDMG)

 Local governments are primarily responsible for managing disaster events in their local government areas.
 Local governments are ideally placed to provide specific disaster management at the community level given their knowledge and understanding of social, environmental and economic issues.
-They achieve coordinated disaster management through the LDMG.
+They achieve coordinated disaster management through the LDMG and local disaster management planning.

 District Disaster Management Group (DDMG)